ClarkLabCode/humanAuditoryCorrelations/README.md

 **generalToneGeneration**: contains the tone generating function `generalToneGenerationFunction.m` for creating and listening to various tone types that were used in these experiments.

 ## Specifications:
 All psychophysical task code was run on a MacBook Pro with an Intel chip using Matlab 2021b and Psychtoolbox.
-All fMRI analyses were conducted with JupyterLab.

 ## Directions: